w3c/webappsec-dbsc/README.md

 ## Introduction
 Device Bound Session Credentials (DBSC) aims to reduce account hijacking caused by cookie theft.
 It does so by introducing a protocol and browser infrastructure to maintain and prove possession of a cryptographic key.
 The main challenge with cookies as an authentication mechanism is that they only lend themselves to bearer-token schemes.
 On desktop operating systems, application isolation is lacking and local malware can generally access anything that the browser itself can, and the browser must be able to access cookies.
 On the other hand, authentication with a private key allows for the use of system-level protection against key exfiltration.

 DBSC offers an API for websites to control the lifetime of such keys, behind the abstraction of a session, and a protocol for periodically and automatically proving possession of those keys to the website's servers.
-There is a separate key for each session, and it should not be possible to detect two different session keys are from one device.
+There is a separate key for each session, and it should not be possible to detect if two different session keys are from one device.
 One of the key goals is to enable drop-in integration with common types of current auth infrastructure.
 By device-binding the private key and with appropriate intervals of the proofs, the browser can limit malware's ability to offload its abuse off of the user's device, significantly increasing the chance that either the browser or server can detect and mitigate cookie theft.

 DBSC is bound to a device with cryptographic keys that cannot be exported from the user’s device under normal circumstances, this is called device binding in the rest of this document.
 DBSC provides an API that servers can use to create a session bound to a device, and this session can periodically be refreshed with an optional cryptographic proof the session is still bound to the original device.
 At sign-in, the API informs the browser that a session starts, which triggers the key creation.
 It then instructs the browser that any time a request is made while that session is active, the browser should ensure the presence of certain cookies.
 If these cookies are not present, DBSC will hold network requests while querying the configured endpoint for updated cookies.